After you read this article, take a look at the category: How To Find and Get Freelance Writing Jobs

 Don’t Ask For Additional Information

 I can’t tell you how many people have written me complaining they’ve responded to ads by asking for more information about the advertised freelance writing job, only to receive no reply at all.
-Remember, you’re job is to demonstrate you can solve their problem.
+If you want to land a freelance writing job you’ve got to demonstrate you can solve their problem.
 When you open by asking a question you’re actually adding to their problems.
 Besides, enough people will have gone ahead and cobbled together a response that is actually satisfies the job description in the ad.

 Yes, I know.
 Many of the ads cry out for additional information.
 They aren’t clear.
 It doesn’t matter.
 Asking for more information instead of actually applying is a sure-fire way to lose.